djkramnik/ui-annotations/README.md

 This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

 #### TODO
-* frontend annotation work
-  * update db with changes

-* extension
-  * quality of life and fixes
-  * extension PROJECTION feature

-* Final label list
-* Collect data

   #### Buggos / QOL

   * after export fail/success show some kind of message
   * when you start, disable scrolling the viewport?
   * option to unlock (put state back to dormant?)
   * unable to nav to 'Find A Store' on the starbucks.com page.
 Maybe this is due to the differently shaped nav criteria
   * max height on the remove icon
   * improve the colours on the annotation dictionary
   * the styling of the extension popup should be site style agnostic.
   * the conversion of currEl in the extension from a single node to an array...
   * the ability to click p and project by some criteria (tag+structure, classname). this will populate the array and you can label them and include them in one click.

   popup.html
   * style the popup.html so I can see when its disabled.  close icon in the corner prob (can I dismiss popup programatically)
   * does clear button do anything?

+  * Final label list
+  * Collect data

 ### UI Labelling Extension